MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep/start-azscryptowipe.md

 ## Description

-Destroys Azure Stack Hub infrastructure and performs cryptographic wipe.
+Destroys Azure Stack Hub infrastructure and performs a cryptographic wipe.
 After this command is executed, the stamp is not recoverable.

 ## Next steps